 Handbook Embedding Demonstration Page

 This is our Tableau embed demo page.
-It is used to demonstrate how we can embed Tableau visualizations into the handbook and provide the URL for views that are available to be embedded publicly.
+It is used to demonstrate how we can embed Tableau visualizations into the internal handbook.
 To facilitate uniform experience and presentation we use a shortcode to embed Tableau charts and dashboards.

 Embedding Straight Into the Handbook (No YML File)